Table 1. Surface Contours of Properties on Pressure and Density Surfaces.

 Figure 3.b..
 Temperature-Salinity Diagram for CTD profiles in

-This report describes a set of hydrographic measurements obtained 31 January - 4 February 1997 as part of
+This report describes the hydrographic measurements obtained 9-12 January 1998 as part of

 the NSF-supported "Observational / Modeling Study of Wintertime Convection and Water Mass Formation"

 in the western Gulf of Maine (GOM).
-Herein we document the second of seven planned University of New
+Herein we document the fifth of seven University of New

 Hampshire (UNH) cruises aboard the R/Vs ENDEAVOR and OCEANUS as part of this "Convective Overturn